Melphalan Flufenamide (Pepaxto®)

 Nausea and/or Vomiting

 Talk to your oncology care team so they can prescribe medications to help you manage nausea and vomiting.
 In addition, dietary changes may help.
 Avoid things that may worsen the symptoms, such as heavy or greasy /fatty, spicy or acidic foods (lemons, tomatoes, oranges).
-Try saltines or ginger ale to lesson symptoms.
+Try saltines or ginger ale to lessen symptoms.
 Call your oncology care team if you are unable to keep fluids down for more than 12 hours or if you feel lightheaded or dizzy at any time.

 Your oncology care team can recommend medications to relieve diarrhea.
 Also, try eating low-fiber, bland foods, such as white rice and boiled or baked chicken.
 Avoid raw fruits, vegetables, whole grain breads, cereals and seeds.
 Soluble fiber is found in some foods and absorbs fluid, which can help relieve diarrhea.
 Foods high in soluble fiber include: applesauce, bananas (ripe), canned fruit, orange sections, boiled potatoes, white rice, products made with white flour, oatmeal, cream of rice, cream of wheat, and farina.
-Drink 8-10 glasses on non-alcoholic, un-caffeinated fluid a day to prevent dehydration.
+Drink 8-10 glasses of non-alcoholic, un-caffeinated fluid a day to prevent dehydration.
 For medications with serious diarrhea complications: Diarrhea can be a serious side effect that can lead to dehydration.
 Notify your healthcare provider if you develop diarrhea.

 Less common, but important side effects can include: